-The effective on-site symmetries of 1D blocks $(\tau_1,\tau_2,\tau_3)$ are $(\mathbb{Z}_3,\mathbb{Z}_4,\mathbb{Z}_2)$, and the spin of fermions is irrelevant for investigating the 1D block-states.
-1D root phases are characterized by projective representations of total symmetry group, classified by:
+The effective on-site symmetries of the 1D blocks $(\tau_1, \tau_2, \tau_3)$ are $(\mathbb{Z}_3, \mathbb{Z}_4, \mathbb{Z}_2)$, and the spin of fermions is not relevant when investigating the 1D block states.
+The classification of 1D root phases is determined by the projective representations of the total symmetry group, as classified by:

-i.e., there is no nontrivial 1D block-states.
+implying that there are no nontrivial 1D block states.